 Think of unsettled funds in Robinhood in the same way as you would pending transactions in your bank account, or like a cheque that hasn’t quite cleared.
 They are funds that are due to you which haven’t yet been cleared and are still pending.

-There are two different types of transaction on Robinhood that may result in unsettled funds.
+There are two different types of transactions on Robinhood that may result in unsettled funds.
 These are bank deposits and stock sales.
 Let’s take a look at these two types of transactions and explore exactly what it means to have unsettled funds from these transactions.

 Unsettled Robinhood Funds From Bank Deposits